File crypto_config.h

 Enable the emulation of the Platform Security Architecture Internal Trusted Storage (PSA ITS) over files.

-Module: library/psa_its_file.c
+Module: core/psa_its_file.c

 Requires: MBEDTLS_FS_IO